desalasworks presents:

 THE PROBLEM:

-Due to its loosely-typed and free-for-all nature, JavaScript can be written using a very limited subset of lexical constructs with no disciple or controls applied to its use.
-Using simple function patterns repetitively often leads to poorly thought-out JavaScript that is inefficient in terms of performance and memory usage.
+Due to its loosely-typed and free-for-all nature, JavaScript can be written using a very limited subset of lexical constructs with no discipline or controls applied to its use.
+Using simple function patterns repetitively often leads to poorly thought-out ‘spaghetti’ code that is inefficient in terms of resource use.

 THE SOLUTION: